Key takeaways:

 - Alzheimer's and dementia

-- Autoimmune diseases such as rheumatism
+- Autoimmune diseases like rheumatism

 Anti-inflammatory diet: The four basic principles